 Now, if you’re like me and returning from an illness, be it an autoimmune issue or any chronic inflammation, it’s essential to focus on gradually increasing your training (through pacing and distance) ensuring that you do not overdo it at any point.

 If you’ve not read my post on Heart Rate training and About Me, I’d suggest moving back and going through these first.
-The information from these posts will help you understand the basis of how gradual training plans will help you.
+The information from these posts will help you understand the basics of how gradual training plans will help you.

 The focus of the training plan is not entirely about running.
 The main point dictates that you have 6 active days of the week with one day of rest, which may sound like a lot, but it’s important to note the intensity of most of these days is not high.